-- annually produces income consistent with its fair market value, even if used only on a seasonal basis. - is necessary for the maintenance or use of a vehicle exempted as income producing or as necessary for transporting a physically disabled household member.
+- annually produces income consistent with its fair market value, even if used only on a seasonal basis. - is necessary for the maintenance or use of a vehicle exempted as producing income necessary for transporting a physically disabled household member.
 Exempt only that portion of the property that is used for this purpose.

-Note: For farmers or fishermen, continue to exempt the value of the land or equipment for one year from the date that the self-employment ceases.
+Note: For farmers or fishermen. continue to exempt the value of the land or equipment for one year from the date that the self-employment ceases.